15146 Sustainable Urban Development6cp; Online Attendance. Further details will be provided via CANVAS.

 During the first block students learn about the concept of urban resilience and explore the sustainability challenges faced by global cities and, more specifically, by the city of Sydney as they seek to address these challenges in their local context.
 The causes and urban effects of climate change are analysed and discussed in the context of greenhouse gas emissions (and reduction), energy consumption (and alternative energy development strategies), air quality and population growth challenges, economic planning for resilience, as well the social sustainability implications related to equity and inequity across the city (e.g. affordable housing policy and night-time economy policy considerations).

 In the second block, students investigate sustainable urban development at the precinct and building scale.
 In this block, the concepts of eco-footprints and assessment methods for sustainable building and precinct developments are discussed as benchmarks for evaluating sustainability performance.
 Physical constraints on development such as landform, hydrology and ecology are introduced.
-The nature of social and economic sustainability and sustainable urban development are discussed in the context of rating tools for sustainable building and precinct developments (do they measure actual performance?), sustainable transport, sustainable energy use, new build vs retrofit considerations and challenges, and green roof and urban vegetation as urban sustainable design strategies.
+The nature of social and economic sustainability and sustainable urban development are discussed in the context of rating tools for sustainable building and precinct developments (do they measure actual performance?), sustainable transport, sustainable energy use, new build vs retrofit and adaptive reuse considerations and challenges, and green roof and urban vegetation as urban sustainable design strategies.
 In addition, the feasibility of alternative methods for evaluating sustainability strategies is discussed.

 Autumn session, City campus